Determinantal point processes associated with Hilbert spaces of holomorphic functions: Spaces of configurations and determinantal point processes

 \section{Spaces of configurations and determinantal point processes}

-For the reader's convenience, we recall the basic definitions and notation on determinantal point processes.

 Let $E$ be a locally compact complete separable metric space equipped with a sigma-finite Borel measure $\mu$.
 The space $E$ will be later referred to as {\it phase space}.
 The measure $\mu$ is referred to as {\it reference measure} or {\it background measure}.
 By a configuration $ \mathcal{X}$ on the phase space $E$, we mean a locally finite subset of $ \mathcal{X} \subset E$.
-By identifying any configuration $\mathcal{X} \in \Conf(E)$ with the Radon measure
+Identify a configuration $\mathcal{X} \in \Conf(E)$ with the Radon measure

-where $\delta_x$ is the Dirac mass on the point $x$, the space of configurations $\Conf(E)$ is identified with a subset of the space $\mathfrak{M}(E)$ of Radon measures on $E$ and becomes itself a complete separable metric space.
-We equip $\Conf(E)$ with its Borel sigma algebra.
+where $\delta_x$ is the Dirac mass on the point $x$.
+The space of configurations $\Conf(E)$ is then identified with a subset of the space $\mathfrak{M}(E)$ of Radon measures on $E$ and becomes itself a complete separable metric space.
+The space $\Conf(E)$ is naturally equipped with its Borel sigma algebra.

 Points in a configuration will also be called particles.
 In this paper, the italicized letters as $\XX, \mathcal{Y}, \ZZ$ always denote configurations.